cit-bioinfo/BLCAsubtyping/README.md

 ```
 example_dat contains a list `cit` with two items 'expMat' and 'gpl'

-The function `classify` is used to subtype a batch of transcriptomic profiles according to one or several of the 6 classification implemented.

-In the following call to 'classify', the samples will be classified according to all 6 classification systems.
+In the following call to `classify`, the samples will be classified according to all 6 classification systems.
 ```{r}
 cl <- classify(expMat = cit$expMat, gpl = cit$gpl, symbol = "Symbol", classification.systems = c("Baylor", "UNC", "MDA", "CIT", "Lund", "TCGA"))
 #predicting Baylor subtypes......DONE